ramon-astudillo/ramon-astudillo.github.io/index.md

 - Lots of progress, interesting research and tech transfer, sadly mostly behind closed doors.
 We **internally released** `v0.1.0` of _The Simulator_.

-- **Started** the Generative Model Alignment (GMA) research challenge co-lead with Asim Munawar.
+- **Started** the Generative Model Alignment (GMA) research challenge co-led with Asim Munawar.
 The topic is given by its ambiguous constituency parse (Generative) (Model Alignment) i.e. (Structured) Synthetic Data Generation meets (Generative Model) (Alignment) i.e. Reinforcement Learning

 - Our neural-parser got transferred to [WatsonNLP](https://www.ibm.com/products/natural-language-processing).
 We also __released as OSS__ the last version [https://github.com/IBM/transition-amr-parser/tree/v0.5.4](https://github.com/IBM/transition-amr-parser/tree/v0.5.4), including some stuff that will never be published (turns out sub-graph isomorphism for AMR-constrained decoding is tractable! we include an aligner here)